50 Metaphors for Strength, Courage, and Endurance

 Examples:

-1. “He struck the problem like a hammer, solid and decisive.”
+1. “He struck the problem with a hammer, solid and decisive.”

-2. “Her words were like a hammer, breaking down every argument with strength and clarity.”
+2. “Her words were a hammer, breaking down every argument with strength and clarity.”

 13. A Warrior’s Spirit